Symprex Email Signature Manager, v10.0.0 |

 where:

-the comma-separated list of match and replacement values; each value must be specified in quotes.
+•fieldname is the name of the field whose value is to be replace. •function is the appropriate replacement function, as set out below. •the comma-separated list of match and replacement values; each value must be specified in quotes.

 Match Value and Replacement Value Specified in Pairs